monkog/Binary-Files-Reader/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/6o3es3fa5fxpvf2v?svg=true)](https://ci.appveyor.com/project/monkog/binary-files-reader)

 ## Binary Files Reader
 This program allows you to read an **.exe* or **.dll* file and list objects that are compiled into this file.
+It uses reflection mechanism to discover available types, create object instances and manipulate them.

 ![Application screenshot](./.Docs/Application.JPG)